opsobot/yeah-hand-obsolete/firmware/README.md

 /firmware
   ├── src/               # Source code for the firmware ├── include/           # Header files (.h)
-  ├── LICENSE            # Full text of the GPLv3 license
+  ├── LICENSE.txt        # Full text of the GPLv3 license
   ├── README.md          # This document
   └── Makefile           # Build instructions (optional, if applicable)
 ```